Anthony Smith (sculptor)

 Anthony Smith FLS (born 9 February 1984) is a British sculptor who works in bronze.
 He is known for his wildlife sculptures as well as his depictions of well-known figures, including Charles Darwin, Ian Fleming, and Alfred Russel Wallace.
 He has been awarded major public commissions including the design of a new £2 coin for the Royal Mint, the first new statue for London's Natural History Museum in more than eighty years, and a life-sized statue of Charles Darwin for Christ's College, Cambridge.

-In addition to his sculpting work, he is also a photographer, specialising in wildlife photography.
+In addition, he is a wildlife photographer.

 Biography

 Early life and education

 Smith was born in 1984 in Glasgow, Scotland.
 He grew up in Qatar and the United Arab Emirates before returning to the UK at the age of eight.

 He later attended Winchester College, where he discovered his interest in both sculpting and natural history.
 Whilst still studying at school, aged eighteen, he began sculpting and exhibiting his first bronze sculptures.

 He went on to study Natural Sciences at Christ's College, Cambridge, graduating in 2005 with a degree in Zoology (MA, hons).